zhonglinwu2000/zhonglinwu2000.github.io/_pages/cv.md

   * Duties: building a general Machine Learning model for the company’s data platform.
 * 2021.04 - 2021.07, Huaxi Securities.
   * Duties: Realizing some quantitative trading model during my trainee period.
     * Generalized an EM-algorithm for fitting HMM from discrete situation to continuous situation.
-My dissertation was also based on this result.
+My thesis was also based on this result.
     * Built a quantitative trading model based on Shapley value in Game Theory.
 * 2018.01 & 2018.08, Tianjin Municpipal Human Resources and Social Security Bureau.